harsh-100/copy-grepper-extension/Readme.md

 ### Installing

 * Simply download a zip file of the project
-* Just expand the folder
+* Just extract the folder
 * Go to your google chrome browser setting and search for 'Extension'
 * Just open the developer mode there , so you can add this extension (we have not paid $25 yet 😂)
-* Click on load extension , then go to the folder you just expand
+* Click on load extension , then go to the folder you just extracted
 * Hurray 🥳 , you have done with installing the extension

 ### Executing program